Basic Unix Commands

 Facebook share linkTwitter/X share linkLinkedIn share linkReddit share linkReddit share link

-Unix commands are used to perform very specific tasks.
+Unix commands are built in instructions that can be invoked from a Unix terminal.
+Unix commands are built into Unix and Unix-Like operating systems, and are used to perform very specific tasks which operate on the operating system.
 There are many commands used to navigate/use unix file systems with command line interpreters.
 Lists of most of the commands available can be found in sections 3.2/5.1/5.2/5.3/5.4 of An Introduction to the Linux Command Shell For Beginners.
 These lists are quite extensive.
 The following table contains the most commonly used commands.

-pwdPrint working directory - Prints the file path to the current working directory.pwd
+pwdPrint working directory - Prints the file path to the current working directory.

-cd / cd <path>Change directory - When used alone switches to the root directory.
-When used with <path> changes from the current working directory to <path>.cd desktop
+cd / cd <path>Change directory - When used alone switches to the home directory.
+When used with <path> changes from the current working directory to <path>.

 touch <path>/<file>Create File - Creates the <file> under <path>.
 This command will not create directories.
-This command only works on Unix/Linux/Mac.touch file.txt
+This command only works on Unix/Linux/Mac.

 rm <path>/<file>Remove File - Removes the <file> under <path>.
-This command will not remove directories.rm file.txt
+This command will not remove directories.

-cat <path>Concatenate - Displays the contents of the file at <path>.cat log.txt
+cat <path>Concatenate - Displays the contents of the file at <path>.

-head <path>Display beginning of file - Displays first 10 lines of the file located at <path>.head log.txt
+head <path>Display beginning of file - Displays first 10 lines of the file located at <path>.

-tail <path>Display end of file - Displays last 10 lines of the file located at <path>.tail log.txt
+tail <path>Display end of file - Displays last 10 lines of the file located at <path>.

-mkdir <path>Make directory - Makes a new directory at <path>.mkdir new
+mkdir <path>Make directory - Makes a new directory at <path>.

-mv <path> <destPath>Move - Moves the file from <path> to <destPath>.mv file.txt new/file.txt
+mv <path> <destPath>Move - Moves the file from <path> to <destPath>.

 Note: <file>/<path>/<destPath> must be valid files/paths from the current working directory.